Prudhoe Bay Oil Field: March 2006 oil spill

 On March 2, 2006, a worker for BP Exploration (Alaska) discovered an oil spill in western Prudhoe Bay.
 Up to 6,400 oilbbl were spilled, making it the largest oil spill on Alaska's north slope to date.
 The spill was attributed to a pipeline rupture.

-In October 2007, BP was found guilty to a misdemeanor violation of the Clean Water Act to resolve criminal liability relating to pipeline leaks of crude oil.
+In October 2007, BP was found guilty of a misdemeanor violation of the Clean Water Act to resolve criminal liability relating to pipeline leaks of crude oil.
 As a result of the guilty plea, BP Alaska agreed to pay $20 million which included the criminal fine, community service payments and criminal restitution.